adamkhamismohammedabdeljalil/SASS-EX/README.md

-# SASS-EX
-this is a repo for sass exerciese.
+# SASS-EXthis is a repo for sass exercise.